cooperspencer/gickup-blog/content/docs/configuration/source/github.md

 - `includeorgs`: only clone those specific organizations repositories.
 - `wiki`: also clone the wikis of the repositories.
 - `starred`: also clone the starred repositories of the `user`.
+- `filter`:
+  - `lastactivity`: only repos that were active in this time frame are cloned (y, M, d, h, m, s)
+  - `stars`: clone repos with at least x stars.
+  - `excludearchived`: do not clone archived repos.
+  - `languages`: only clone repos of said languages.